+The AMC reserves the right to change the minimum application/purchase amount, the minimum additional investment amount and the minimum amount for Redemption/Switches under the Scheme from time to time.

+Accounts Statements

-The AMC reserves the right to change the minimum application/ purchase amount, the minimum additional investment amount and the minimum amount for Redemption / Switches under the Scheme from time to time.
-Accounts Statements i.
-The AMC shall send an allotment confirmation specifying units allotted by way of email and/or SMS within 5 working of receipt of valid application/transaction to the Unit hold registered e-mail address and/ or mobile number (whether u are held in demat mode or in account statement form). ii.
-A Consolidated Account Statement (CAS) detailing all transactions across all mutual funds (including transactionarges paid to the distributor) and holding at the end of month shall be sent to the Unit holders in whose foliatransaction(s) have taken place during the month by mail or error on or before 15th of the succeeding month. iii.
-Half-yearly CAS shall be issued at the end of every six month, to all investors providing the prescribed details across schemes of mutual funds and securities held in demateriality.
+- i.
+The AMC shall send an allotment confirmation specifying the units allotted by way of email and/or SMS within 5 working days of receipt of valid application/transaction to the Unit holders registered e-mail address and/or mobile number (whether units are held in demat mode or in account statement form). - ii.
+A Consolidated Account Statement (CAS) detailing all the transactions across all mutual funds (including transaction charges paid to the distributor) and holding at the end of the month shall be sent to the Unit holders in whose folio(s) transaction(s) have taken place during the month by mail or email on or before 15th of the succeeding month. - The default mode for dispatch of Consolidated Account Statement will be email. - iii.
+Half-yearly CAS shall be issued at the end of every six months (i.e. September/March) on or before 21st day of succeeding month, to all investors providing the prescribed details across all schemes of mutual funds and securities held in dematerialized form across demat accounts, if applicable

 For further details, refer SAI.

+Dividend/IDCW

+The payment of dividend/IDCW to the unitholders shall be made within 7 working days from the record date.

+Redemption

-Dividend/ IDCW The payment of dividend/IDCW to the unitholders shall be made within 7 working days from the record date.
-Redemption As per para 14.2 of SEBI Master Circular on Mutual Funds dated May 19, 2023, the Fund shall transfer the redemption / repurchase proceeds within 3 working Days, from the date of acceptance of redemption or repurchase request at any of the Investor Service Centres/Official Point of Transaction Acceptance The Fund may close Unitholder's account if the balance in the folio falls below the minimum redemption amount as mentioned above for the scheme.
+As per para 14.2 of SEBI Master Circular on Mutual Funds dated June 27, 2024, the Fund shall dispatch/transfer the redemption/repurchase proceeds within 3 working Days, from the date of acceptance of redemption or repurchase request at any of the Investor Service Centres/Official Point of Acceptance

+The Fund may close Unitholder's account if the balance in the folio falls below the minimum redemption amount as mentioned above for the scheme.
 In such a case, entire Units available in the Unitholder's account will mandatorily be redeemed at an Applicable NAV with the applicable load, if any.

 Further, as per AMFI circular no. AMFI/35P/MEM-COR/74/2022-23 dated January 16, 2023, in case of exceptional situations the AMC might follow the additional timelines for making redemption payments.

+For list of exceptional circumstances refer para 14.1.3 of SEBI Master Circular for Mutual Funds dated June 27, 2024

+For NRIs/FPIs

-For list of exceptional circumstances refer para 14.1.3 of SEBI Master Circular for Mutual Funds dated May 19, 2023 For NRIs / FPIs The Foreign Exchange Management (Transfer or Issue of Security by a Person Resident Outside India) Regulations, 2000 (the "FEMA Regulations") permit a NRI to purchase on repatriation or non- repatriation basis, without limit, units of domestic mutual funds.
-Payment for such units must be made either by: (i) inward remittance through normal banking channels; or (ii) out of funds held in the NRE / FCNR account, or (iii) Indian Rupee drafts purchased abroad in the case of purchases on a repatriation basis or out of funds held in the NRE / FCNR / NRO account, in the case of purchases on a non-repatriation basis.
+The Foreign Exchange Management (Transfer or Issue of Security by a Person Resident Outside India) Regulations, 2000 (the "FEMA Regulations") permit a NRI to purchase on repatriation or non- repatriation basis, without limit, units of domestic mutual funds.
+Payment for such units must be made either by: (i) inward remittance through normal banking channels; or (ii) out of funds held in the NRE/FCNR account, or (iii) Indian Rupee drafts purchased abroad in the case of purchases on a repatriation basis or out of funds held in the NRE/FCNR/NRO account, in the case of purchases on a non-repatriation basis.

-In case Indian Rupee drafts are purchased abroad or from FCNR / NRE accounts, an account debit certificate from the bank / financial entity issuing the draft confirming the debit shall also be enclosed.
-NRIs shall also be required to furnish such other documents as may be necessary and as desired by the AMC / Mutual Fund/Registrar, in connection with the investment in the schemes.
+In case Indian Rupee drafts are purchased abroad or from FCNR/NRE accounts, an account debit certificate from the bank/financial entity issuing the draft confirming the debit shall also be enclosed.
+NRIs shall also be required to furnish such other documents as may be necessary and as desired by the AMC/Mutual Fund/Registrar, in connection with the investment in the schemes.